 This document describes how each Classworks instructional unit is organized and defines the purpose of each component.
 Use this document whenever you wish to review the components of an instructional unit.

 Classworks instructional units have been constructed using research-based methods and strategies.
 Within each unit, Classworks incorporates a variety of activities.
-Each instructional unit, grades 1-8, has three components: mini lesson, practice activities, and a quiz.
+Each instructional unit, grades 1-8, has three main components: a mini lesson, practice activities, and a quiz.

 Mini-lessons in each unit contain three elements: